rpm-software-management/dnf/doc/command_ref.rst

 ``--installroot=<path>``
     set install root

+``--nogpgcheck``
+    skip checking GPG signatures on packages

 ``-q, --quiet``
     quiet operation

 ``-R <minutes>, --randomwait=<minutes>``
     maximum command wait time

+``--releasever=<release>``
+    configure DNF as if the distribution release was ``<release>``.
+This can affect cache paths, values in configuration files and mirrorlist URLs.
+Using '/' for this value makes DNF detect the release number from the running system.

 ``--rpmverbosity=<debug level name>``
     debugging output level for rpm